gcanti/redux-tcomb/README.md

-const initialState = State([]); // the initial state const Action = createUnion(actions); // a type representing the union of all the actions const reducer = createReducer(initialState, Action, State); // no need to implement the reducer const store = createStore(reducer);
+const initialState = State([]); // the initial state const Action = createUnion(actions); // a type representing the union of all the actions

+// here we are, no need to implement the reducer const reducer = createReducer(initialState, Action, State);

+const store = createStore(reducer);

 store.dispatch({